: GRAVIS

 About your Best practises

-By Gram Vikas Mandal, Dethali Posted on Wed 02 May 2012, almost 12 years ago
+By Gram Vikas Mandal, Dethali Posted on Wed 02 May 2012, over 12 years ago

 At the outset, allow me to introduce us.
 We are Gram Vikas Mandal of Dethali village.
 A small village in Mehsana District of Gujarat.
 Since the formation of our self help group, we have been active in our village's uplifting through solving water related crisis, with active help of some of the members here.